Ninetalesgh/dndcampaign/vault/database/wildshapes.md

 - **Passive Perception**: 14
 - **Traits**:
   - *Darkvision.* Range 12 *(18m)*
   - *Prowl.* Once per turn, you can move at half your speed without provoking Opportunity Attacks.
-At the end of this movement, you can take the Hide action.
+At the end of this movement, you can take the Hide action for free.
 - **Actions**:
   - ***Claws.*** *Melee Attack Roll*: +4, reach 1.
     - *Hit*: 1d4 + 2 Slashing damage, or 2d4 + 2 Slashing damage if you had Advantage on the Attack Roll.

-## 3 (web related + a bit of blindsight)
+## 3 (web walker + blindsight)
 STR | DEX | CON
 :--: | :--: | :--:
 12 (+1)  | 16 (+3)  | 13 (+1)